-If your internet connection is through an Ethernet cable directly from the wall instead of through a DSL / Cable / Satellite modem, connect the Ethernet cable to the router's Internet port, and then follow Step 4 and 5 to complete the hardware connection.
+If your internet connection is through an Ethernet cable directly from the wall instead of through a DSL / Cable / Satellite modem, connect the Ethernet cable to the router's Internet port, and then follow Step 1, 5 and 6 to complete the hardware connection.

-- 1. Unplug the modem, and remove the backup battery if it has one. - 2.
-Connect the powered-off modem to your router's WAN port with an Ethernet cable. - 3.
-Power on the modem, and then wait about 2 minutes for it to restart. - 4.
-Connect the power adapter to the router and turn on the router.
+- 1. Install the antennas. - 2.
+Turn off the modem, and remove the backup battery if any. - 3.
+Connect the modem to your router's Internet port with an Ethernet cable.